opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/connectors/csv.rst

           Character encoding is the way characters are represented in a saved file.
 Unicode (or utf-8) is the universal standard but some files might be encoded in a legacy format (e.g. old versions of Excel), which would require setting the encoding manually.
 On modern software, this is usually unnecessary.

      * By default, the platform uses a heuristic to guess the encoding.
-If the guessed encoding is not right, choose the right one among the list, or write it in the Encoding text.
+If the guessed encoding is not right, choose the right one among the list, or write it in the Encoding text area.
 Any alias from `Python <https://docs.python.org/2/library/codecs.html#standard-encodings>`_ can be used.
    * * Escape character
      * If an escape character is found right before a separator, the latter will not be considered a separator anymore.
 The Escape character configuration option avoids this situation.
      * By default, the text area is empty.
 In case the file contains an escape character ( e.g. ``#`` or ``\``), write it in the text area.